code-warrior/the-modular-grid/README.md

 ### Updates
 Once the project is stable, it will be released via the Chrome Web Store.
 In the meantime, you can pull updates periodically via the `git pull` command.

-### Interactions

-#### Through Keyboard Shortcuts
-`esc`: Cycles through the various grids in round-robin fashion.
-`cntrl + shift`: Shows and hides the most important information, which can be populated by the user via the settings section.

 ### Options

 #### Grid Flexibility